 - Students will have knowledge of tools and concepts associated with complex negotiation skills.

 - Students will have knowledge of governance-related issues.

 Requirements for admission to the program conform to the general regulations of The Graduate School and the accreditation standards of the Association to Advance Collegiate Schools of Business International (AACSB International).
-Applicants submit the Moore School of Business application, an official transcript of their complete academic record, two letters of reference and may potentially need a competitive score on the GMAT or GRE.
+Applicants submit the Moore School of Business application, an official transcript of their complete academic record, which must include an undergraduate degree in business or economics, as well as proficiency in a foreign language and competitive scores on the GMAT or GRE.

-International applicants whose native language is not English may be required to submit a satisfactory score on the TOEFL or the IELTS International Academic Course Type 2 Exam.
+International applicants whose native language is not English are also required to submit a satisfactory score on the TOEFL or the IELTS International Academic Course Type 2 Exam.
 Otherwise-qualified candidates are required to achieve a TOEFL score of at least iBT 100 or 600 paper-based or a score of at least 7.0 on the IELTS exam.
-The TOEFL is not required of international students who have a degree from an American college or university or who have earned a degree (in the top 25% of their class) fully administered in English.
+The TOEFL is not required of international students who have a degree from an American college or university.
 Graduates of foreign universities or colleges who have completed an academic program equivalent to a bachelor’s degree from a U.S. institution are encouraged to apply for admission.

 Please visit the Darla Moore School of Business website for admissions information.

 |IBUS 706||Nations States, Regional Networks and Global Markets||3|

 - These courses are chosen from the list of elective offerings approved by the program faculty director.